Rodrigo-lpds/Rodrigo-lpds/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at Reserva INK and Laboratory for Computational Methods in Engineering (LAMCE/COPPE/UFRJ)
+- 🔭 I’m currently working at Reserva INK
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...